Battle brews at Peace Arch Park in Blaine, where border-crossers meet, risking detection and COVID infection

 The U.S. has an appreciably higher rate of COVID-19 infections and deaths — more than 92,000 cases per million people compared with Canada’s 26,000 per million as of Wednesday.
 But whether SARS-CoV-2 is being spread outdoors or in the tents of Peace Arch Park is anybody’s guess.
 After the issue was raised by the Canadian media in February, the British Columbia premier responded that his chief health official had told him no outbreaks were attributable to the park.

-The Public Health Agency of Canada attributes just 0.3% of March covid cases to international travel.
+The Public Health Agency of Canada attributes just 0.3% of March COVID cases to international travel.
 But that estimate is likely to be low, said Kelley Lee and Anne-Marie Nicol, global health policy experts at Simon Fraser University.
 In an essay in The Conversation, an online news site, they note that only air travelers are monitored.
 That leaves out the people in Peace Arch Park and essential workers like truckers and health care workers who regularly drive across the border.

 “Essential travelers remain untested so we cannot know what risk they pose,” Lee wrote in an email.

 In the absence of clear information about spread, the fight over the park remains a political one.
-Two Liberal Party of Canada members of the provincial legislature have pressed British Columbia’s premier, a member of the New Democratic Party, to ask Washington Gov. Jay Inslee, a Democrat, to close the American side.
+Two Liberal Party of Canada members of the provincial legislature have pressed British Columbia’s premier, a member of the New Democratic Party, to ask Gov. Jay Inslee to close the American side.
 But the premier turned them down, saying that international borders were an issue for the federal government in Ottawa.

 Inslee spokesperson Mike Faulk said Washington discourages people from gathering but did not indicate any action was imminent.
 Last October, Prime Minister Justin Trudeau said the border closures would last “as long as we feel that they need to last.”